NOW

 in the art world.

-The performance unfolds as both a statement and a question,
+This performance unfolds as both a statement and a question,

 an open invitation to reconsider